1540

 2008

 Baron Paul Waldbott-Bassenheim dies in Halbturn.
-His nephew and son of his youngest sister Stephanie takes over the inheritance.
+His nephew and son of his youngest sister Stephanie inherits the estate.

 Markus Graf zu Königsegg-Aulendorf and his wife Philippa, born Waldburg-Zeil-Hohenems, have three children, Nathalie (married princess of the Leyen), Constantin and Géza.